Free Consultation

 • Aggravating Factors: Prior criminal history, involvement of weapons, or actions in sensitive areas (like schools or government buildings) can lead to harsher sentencing.

-Because penalties can vary widely, many individuals facing these charges consult with a disorderly conduct attorney in Arizona to understand possible defenses, such as lack of intent, mistaken identity, or First Amendment protections.
+Because penalties can vary widely, many individuals facing these charges consult with a Phoenix disorderly conduct defense attorney at Feldman Royle Ahl to understand possible defenses, such as lack of intent, mistaken identity, or First Amendment protections.

 Proven.
 Excellent.
 Justice